tumble1999/savaslabs.github.io/_posts/2015-04-07-savas-supports-drupal-association.md

 author: Kosta Harlan
 tags: drupal
 summary: Savas is proud to join the Drupal Association as an organization member.
+drupal_planet_summary: |
+  Drupal is a thriving FOSS project, and one of the main organizations moving it forward is the Drupal Association.
+Today, Savas is proud to have become a supporting member of the Drupal Association.
 ---
 <a href="https://assoc.drupal.org"><img align="left" src="/assets/icons/drupal-association-120.png" alt="Drupal Association icon" style="padding-right: 10px"></a>
 There are [lots of free and open source software (FOSS)](http://directory.fsf.org/wiki/Main_Page) projects out in the world.
 Why do some thrive while others founder?
 I would argue that a strong community is needed to push FOSS projects forward.
 And to help that happen, organization is key.